docs-mockups/autheo/docs/operators/validator-node.md

 <!-- TODO: Check with Zeeve about what this means. -->

 In the cloned node repo, you will find the file `rpc.sh`.
+You will need to update the `NODE_NUMBER` variable to the current number of nodes, plus one.
+Therefore, if there are currently 4 nodes, your `NODE_NUMBER` should be `5`.
 Verify that the contents appear as follows:

 ```bash